Armour (zoology): Usage

 Armour, although all used for the sole intent to ward off attackers, can be split into defensive and offensive armour.
-Examples of offensive armour are horns, hooves, antlers, claws and beaks, clubs and pincers, as developed in some mammals, birds, reptiles (including dinosaurs, such as the dromaeosaurid claw and the ceratopsian horn) and arthropods.
+Examples of offensive armour are horns, hooves, antlers, claws, beaks, clubs and pincers, as developed in some mammals, birds, reptiles (including dinosaurs, such as the dromaeosaurid claw and the ceratopsian horn) and arthropods.
 Offensive armour is often used in conjunction with defensive armour and in some cases makes an animal almost unassailable.